intel/pepc/docs/misc-c6p-c6sp.md

 IO and memory, so it does not impact DMA latency.
 PC6 is a super-set of CC6, to save more energy than CC6.
 It does turn off the path between IO and memory, so it does impact DMA latency.
-For example, if a PCIe Network Card receives a packet and attempts to transfer it from its internal memory to main memory, it will encounter a delay while waiting for the memory controller to exit the low power state.
+For example, if a PCIe Network Card receives a packet and attempts to transfer it from its internal memory to main memory, it will encounter a delay while waiting for the memory path blocks (e.g., memory controller) to exit the low power state.
 But when the Network Card generates an interrupt for the received packet, both CC6 and PC6 will incur interrupt latency (although lower with CC6).
 So while CC6 does not affect DMA latency, it does impact interrupt latency.

 ## C6S